 As the market demand for professionals with data management, analytical and problem-solving skills increases, SAS seeks to provide university students with an analytical toolset that enables them to address modern, dataintensive business problems.
 To accomplish this goal, SAS holds workshops for professors who are bringing the power of analytics to the classroom at no charge.
-Saint Xavier University’s Graham School of Management is proud to host the SAS workshops at the GSM lab on September 10 and 11.
-James L. Harroun, Analytical Training Consultant, Global Academic Program of SAS Institute will offer both workshops.
+Saint Xavier University’s Graham School of Management proudly to hosted the SAS workshops at the GSM lab on September 10 and 11.
+James L. Harroun, Analytical Training Consultant, Global Academic Program of SAS Institute offered both workshops.

 Workshop 1: Data Manipulation and Analytics Using SAS EG (GAAPGS)